Forklift Accidents: 2025 Stats, Top Causes & OSHA Rules

 4) Forklifts repeatedly crashing into racking systems.

 Forklifts striking people have already been mentioned above, but what about racking systems?
 Racking is not designed to resist impact, and although some damages could be minor, accumulated damages over time can result in catastrophic consequences such as the complete collapse of a racking system.
-Five examples of forklift accident videos can be viewed on our blog: Key Lessons from 5 Chilling Rack Collapse Videos.
+Five examples of forklift accident videos can be viewed on our blog: Top Warehouse Rack Collapse Video Fails.

 Picking up and setting down a pallet can sometimes be tricky if the operator’s view is obstructed, especially at higher levels.
 This low visibility, combined with the hasty way in which forklifts are operated, makes them the main cause of rack damage in a warehouse.
 To learn more about the frequent ways forklift trucks damage racks, read this article.